ottensa/RockPaperScissors/README.md

 $ Date: Thu, 15 Sep 2016 15:58:40 GMT
 ```

-2) Now we know that our game is at ```http://localhost:8080/games/1``` and to make our move (Rock, Paper, Scissors) we need to make a PUT request with our move in JSON format as request body to that resource
+2) Now we know that our game is at ```http://localhost:8080/games/1``` and to make our move ("Rock", "Paper", "Scissors") we need to make a PUT request with our move in JSON format as request body to that resource
 ```
 $ curl -i -H "Content-Type: application/json" -X PUT -d '"Rock"' http://localhost:8080/games/1
 $ HTTP/1.1 200 OK